-The complex includes a new police headquarters, fire station and a 230-space parking garage for fleet vehicles.
+The complex includes a new police headquarters, fire station and a 230space parking garage for fleet vehicles.

-Long Beach Civic Center, Port Headquarters and Billie Jean King Main Library Long Beach, CA
+Long Beach Civic Center, Port Headquarters and Billie Jean King Main Library Long Beach, CA infrastructure and landscaping.

-The civic center replaced the old city hall and now provides efficient new offices for the Port of Long Beach, a new city library, a retail marketplace, three parking garages including a new subterranean garage, public park and related infrastructure and landscaping.
+The civic center replaced the old city hall and now provides efficient new offices for the Port of Long Beach, a new city library, a retail marketplace, three parking garages including a new subterranean garage, public park and related